JY522IC/Project-14-Developing-a-sensing-area-visualisation-tool-for-laparoscopic-drop-in-gamma-probe/README.md

   - Try the 3D reconstruction of RGB-D camera for D435i
   - Check the filter algorism for sample image we found
   - Check and upload the inception report

+### 2022/10/31 2pm-6pm
+  - We report the works done of last week on meeting with Prof Dan
+  - We printed smaller aruco marker and paste it on probe
+  - We test our aruco algorithm to detect small marker on probe, problem encountered trying to solve on next meeting